The crossing of the Alps on Gravel

 • Sospel – Nice: 52.28 km

-This route is generally very well indicated and marked.
-You will find signposts along the route.
-With a map or a book on the subject, you can't get lost!
-It is just as easy to find accommodation and find something to eat.
-There are many lodges, hotels, or apartments that welcome cyclists and their mounts for a night.
-Remember to book well in advance because you will certainly not be alone on the roads this summer.
-For the more adventurous, the camping option is possible.
-Be careful, however, to find out about the possibility of pitching your tent in certain protected places.
+This route is generally very well signposted and marked.
+You will find signposts throughout the journey.
+Equipped with a map or a book on the subject, it is therefore impossible to get lost!
+It is just as easy to find accommodation and food.
+Many inns, hotels, or apartments welcome cyclists and their mounts for a night.
+Still, be sure to book well in advance as you certainly won't be alone on the roads this summer.
+For the more adventurous, camping is an option.
+However, be sure to check the possibility of pitching your tent in certain protected areas.

-The Route des Grandes Alpes and its 17 mountain passes is a classic of cycling expeditions and undoubtedly reserves unforgettable moments and encounters for any self-respecting Gravel cyclist.
+The Great Alpine Route and its 17 mountain passes is a classic cycling expedition and undoubtedly offers unforgettable moments and encounters to any self-respecting Gravel cyclist.

-The proposed itinerary is far from fixed.
-If you have the time or want to discover certain places at all costs, nothing prevents a small detour or a variation.
-The official website of the Route des Grandes Alpes also offers several.
+The proposed route is far from fixed.
+If you have time or want to discover certain places at all costs, nothing prevents a small detour or a variant.
+The official Great Alpine Route website actually offers several.

-We are not going to name them all, but the variant via Alpe-d’Huez is the most popular.
-Not only does it allow you to avoid the national road between Bourg d'Oisans and Lac de Chambon, but in addition, it takes you to conquer the 21 bends of the climb to Alpe d'Huez.
-It only takes a few spectators along the road to feel like a Tour de France rider!
-More luggage and less competition.
+We will not list them all, but the variant via Alpe-d’Huez is the most popular.
+Not only does it allow you to avoid the national road between Bourg d’Oisans and Lake Chambon, but it also takes you to conquer the 21 hairpin bends of the Alpe d’Huez climb.
+All that’s missing are a few spectators along the road to feel like a Tour de France rider!
+Luggage included and competition excluded.

-Another variant well appreciated by cyclists is that between Val-Cenis and Oulx.
-Be careful, it is classified as very difficult and is rather long with its 72 km, but it offers sumptuous landscapes and a very pleasant excursion in Italy.
-If the desire for a good dish of pasta takes you, don't hesitate to take a look.
+Another variant much appreciated by cyclists is the one between Val-Cenis and Oulx.
+Be careful, it is classified as very difficult and is rather long at 72 km, but it offers magnificent landscapes and a very pleasant excursion in Italy.
+If you feel like a good plate of pasta, do not hesitate to stop by.

-Further south, the variant in Guillestre and Barcelonnette via the Lac de Serre-Ponçon will allow you to enjoy a few hours or a few days of idleness between swimming in the lake or kayaking trips.
+Further south, the variant through Guillestre and Barcelonnette via Lake Serre-Ponçon will allow you to enjoy a few hours or days of relaxation between swimming in the lake or kayaking outings.

-Finally, if the 6 passes over 2000 meters scare you or if you are not trained enough, a total variant of the Route des Grandes Alpes is to be considered.
-Les P'tites Routes du Soleil, a charming name with lilting accents, also joins Thonon-les-Bains to Nice, but they bypass the Alps to the west, crossing pre-Alpine massifs such as the Chartreuse, the Vercors or the pretty Baronies.
-The passes do not exceed 1400 meters in altitude, but be careful, all combined, the route still has 17,000 meters of altitude difference!
-So don't go lightly.
-However, this course remains much more affordable than the other, for a Gravel expedition with the family, for example.
+Finally, if the 6 passes over 2000 meters scare you or if you are not trained enough, a complete alternative to the Great Alpine Route should be considered.
+The P’tites Routes du Soleil, a charming name with a melodic ring, also connect Thonon-les-Bains to Nice, but they bypass the Alps to the west by crossing pre-Alpine massifs such as the Chartreuse, the Vercors, or the pretty Baronnies.
+The passes do not exceed 1400 meters in altitude, but beware, altogether, the route still has 17,000 meters of elevation gain!
+So do not set out lightly.
+However, this route remains much more accessible than the other, for a family Gravel expedition for example.

-For those who don't have the physical shape or the time to embark on an expedition of this magnitude, there are countless possibilities to enjoy its Gravel in mountainous terrain.
-Some lanes are even intended for cyclists and pedestrians only.
-Perfect if you are reluctant to share your path with cars.
+For those who lack the physical fitness or time to embark on an expedition of this scale, there are countless opportunities to enjoy your Gravel bike in mountainous terrain.
+Some paths are even intended exclusively for cyclists and pedestrians.
+Perfect if you are reluctant to share your route with cars.

-The French Alps have a large number of Greenways and they are constantly developing.
-The department of Haute-Savoie is also planning up to 350 kilometers of cycle routes in the long term.
-On the scale of the entire Alps, there will be thousands of kilometers of trails reserved for cyclists.
-The Grande Route des Alpes has several greenways in its surroundings.
+The French Alps have a large number of Greenways and they continue to develop.
+The Haute-Savoie department even plans up to 350 kilometers of cycling routes in the long term.
+Across the entire Alps, there will be thousands of kilometers of paths reserved for cyclists.
+The Great Alpine Route includes several greenways in its vicinity.

 • The Greenway between Bourg-Saint-Maurice and Aime:

-This Greenway is common to one of the variants of the Route des Grandes Alpes between Bourg-Saint-Maurice and Saint-François-Longchamps.
-It allows you to cross the Haute Tarantaise on a pleasant path, without major difficulty and well shaded.
-The track runs along the Isère which serves as a playground for many kayakers.
+This Greenway is shared with one of the variants of the Route des Grandes Alpes between Bourg-Saint-Maurice and Saint-François-Longchamps.
+It allows crossing the Haute Tarentaise on a pleasant route, without major difficulty and well shaded.
+The trail runs along the Isère which serves as a playground for many kayakers.

-This route, very popular with locals and tourists alike, stretches from Allemond to Venosc.
-It also crosses the pretty village of Bourg-d'Oisans.
-25 kilometers long, it allows you to discover the bottom of the Romanche Valley at your own pace or to warm up your calves for a possible climb of the Alpe d'Huez hairpin bends.
-The track is overlooked by the magnificent surrounding peaks.
-Be careful though because you will be far from alone!
-This Greenway is open to all non-motorized thermal vehicles or means of transport and there are many of them: bicycles, rollerblades, strollers, horses, etc. So don't launch your Gravel at full speed, but slow down the pace and enjoy the landscapes around you.
+This route, much appreciated by locals and tourists alike, stretches from Allemond to Venosc.
+It also passes through the pretty village of Bourg-d’Oisans.
+About 25 kilometers long, it allows you to discover at your own pace the bottom of the Romanche Valley or to warm up your calves for a possible climb of the hairpin bends of Alpe d’Huez.
+The trail is overlooked by the magnificent surrounding peaks.
+Be careful though, as you will be far from alone!
+This Greenway is open to all non-motorized thermal vehicles or means of transport and there are many: bikes, rollerblades, strollers, horses, etc. So don’t launch your Gravel at full speed, but slow down and enjoy the landscapes around you.

 • The Via Vercors

-The Via Vercors is a great alternative to the P’tites Routes du Soleil that we have described to you above.
-With a length of 50 kilometers, it joins Engin to Corrençon-en-Vercors.
-This is perhaps the most suitable route for Gravel as the majority of the route is covered in gravel.
-It crosses the main towns and villages in the north of the Vercors: Lans-en-Vercors, Méaudre and Villard-de-Lans where it is good to stop for a few hours.
+The Via Vercors is a nice alternative to the P’tites Routes du Soleil that we described above.
+About 50 kilometers long, it connects Engin to Corrençon-en-Vercors.
+It is perhaps the most suitable route for Gravel as the majority of the path is covered with gravel.
+It crosses the main towns and villages of northern Vercors: Lans-en-Vercors, Méaudre, and Villard-de-Lans where it is nice to stop for a few hours.
 The route is not very steep and really well secured.
-This route therefore represents a great introduction to mountain biking, before tackling the most daring Route des Grandes Alpes.
+This route therefore represents a great introduction to mountain biking before tackling the more daring Route des Grandes Alpes.

 Conclusion

-Crossing the Alps in Gravel is certainly an extraordinary experience to live at least once in your life.
+Crossing the Alps on Gravel is certainly an extraordinary experience to live at least once in a lifetime.
 It is difficult, demanding, but it takes the cyclist through breathtaking landscapes and promises beautiful encounters if you take your time.
-The Gravel, thanks to its robustness and lightness, turns out to be a formidable ally that will take you everywhere, even on the small dirt roads that will dot your detours.
-These detours and other alternatives are endless, and that, after all, is why we love bicycle travel so much: it offers unparalleled freedom.
-For those in a hurry and less fit, the Voies Vertes are great alternatives which, why not, will make you want to try the great adventure of the Route des Grandes Alpes soon.
-We came back delighted with our adventure and we can only recommend it to cyclists wishing to set themselves a great sporting challenge.
+Gravel, thanks to its robustness and lightness, proves to be a great ally that will take you everywhere, even on the small dirt paths that will pepper your detours.
+These detours and other alternatives are endless, and after all, that's why we love bike travel so much: it offers unparalleled freedom.
+For those in a hurry and less fit, the Greenways are excellent alternatives that might even inspire you to try the great adventure of the Route des Grandes Alpes soon.
+We returned delighted from our adventure and can only recommend it to cyclists wishing to take on a great sporting challenge.